TheLegendOfZalda/TheLegendOfZalda.github.io/index.md

 </div>

 <div align="justify">
-<p>In 2015, Hillary Clinton has been embroiled in controversy over the use of personal email accounts on non-government servers during her time as the United States Secretary of State.
+<p>In 2015, Hillary Clinton was embroiled in controversy over the use of personal email accounts on non-government servers during her time as the United States Secretary of State.
 Over 2000 confidential emails were leaked, some of them are even classified as “Top Secret”. </p>

 <p>We will look at the politic, security and economic aspects through the 7945 leaked emails redacted and published by the State Department and cleaned by <a href="https://www.kaggle.com/kaggle/hillary-clinton-emails">Kaggle</a>.
 We will also analyze the personal social network of Hillary Clinton and the top topics they discussed.</p>